AugustineOchieng/newsFeed/README.md

 ## Description

-News Highlight is a python built application that displays a list of various news sources.On choosing the news source it displays the top news.One is also
+News Highlight is a python built application that displays a list of various news sources.On choosing the news source it displays the top news.One is also able to view news headlines.

 ## User Stories
 These are the behaviours that the  application